mpmedia/ModuleBU/README.md

 These patterns are under patents and preliminary patents and are licensed under Attribution Assurance License (  http://opensource.org/licenses/AAL )
-So, in your index.html or similar in view source you must indicate that your designs are derived from https://github.com/puppetMaster3/ModuleBUto comply w/ our offered license.
+So, in your index.html or similar in view source you must indicate that your designs are derived from http://github.com/puppetMaster3/ModuleBU to comply w/ our offered license.
 If you can't agree to the license then go away, or maybe write us a large check for a custom license.

 It is DOM centric(vs .js centric) with easy to teach setup.
 Features include: it lets you load dom modules and event bus, plus PhoneGap support.